blowfishpro/B9-Aerospace/Gamedata/ResGen/README.txt

 			OUTPUT: returns "VesselCrew Capacity - Count"

 		Added in "ResGen.AtmosphereHasOxygen"
-			INPUT: returns "5" if oxygen is in the atmosphere
+			INPUT: returns TimeWarp.CurrentRate (ie. 50x) if oxygen is in the atmosphere

 		Added in "ResGen.AtmosphericOxygen"
 			INPUT: returns "Atmospheric Density" if oxygen is in the atmosphere

 		Added in "ResGen.Sunlight"
-			INPUT: returns "5" if the part is visible to the sun.
+			INPUT: returns TimeWarp.CurrentRate (ie. 50x) if the part is visible to the sun.

 		Added in "ResGen.PlanetWater"
-			INPUT: returns "5" if the vessel is "Spashed"
+			INPUT: returns TimeWarp.CurrentRate (ie. 50x) if the vessel is "Spashed"

 		Added in "ResGen.GeeForce"
 			INPUT: returns the geeForce